 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D3400 indeed provides for movie recording, while the D3 does not.
 The highest resolution format that the D3400 can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D3 and the D3400 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D3 offers a wider field of view (100%) than the one in the D3400 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D3 has a higher magnification (0.70x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D3, the Nikon D3400, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3 or the Nikon D3400 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D3:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.9 stops ISO advantage).